Jiaozuo: Geography

+In the southern foothills of the Taihang Mountains in the northern part of Jiaozuo, there are about 500 square miles of gravel slopes.
+The geology is hard and stable, and the strata have great endurance.
+It is also close to mines, water sources, traffic arteries and cities and towns.

 Climate

 Jiaozuo has a temperate semi-arid climate (Köppen BSk) with four distinct seasons; owing to the shielding influence of the Taihang Mountains, temperatures in the urban core of Jiaozuo are warmer than in Xinxiang and Zhengzhou.
 Winters are cool and relatively dry while summers are hot and often rainy.
 The normal monthly mean temperature ranges from 1.3 °C in January to 27.7 °C in July, with the annual mean temperature at 15.61 °C. Precipitation averages 552 mm annually.